-Federal Inmate in Alabama Pleads Guilty to Tax Fraud Perpetrated While in Prison
+Federal Inmate In Alabama Pleads Guilty To Tax Fraud Perpetrated While In Prison

 According to court records, while serving a federal sentence in Montgomery County, Ala., Marrero began sending various false documents to the IRS and to the federal judge who had presided over his case.
-Among the documents he admitted were sending false money orders and false tax returns making claims for refunds.
+Among the documents he admitted sending were false money orders and false tax returns making claims for refunds.
 The false tax returns were based upon false IRS Forms 1099-OID that Marrero had fabricated claiming that various companies withheld a substantial amount of federal taxes from him when, in fact, the companies had withheld nothing.
 Marrero also used financial documents he had obtained from other people, without their knowledge or consent, as supporting documentation for his fraudulent claims.